How long does it take for care packages to arrive?

 - location in country

-- method of transportion to arrive "in country" (ships or "floats" have scheduled mail drop dates; mail is not dropped daily)
+- method of transportation to arrive "in country" (ships or "floats" have scheduled mail drop dates; mail is not dropped daily)

-You can generally count on about 2 weeks for your care packages to arrive at your Marine's base station in the Middle East (Iraq, Kuwait, Afghanistan) and Africa, and 1-2 weeks for arrival to the Pacific Region.
+You can generally count on about 2 weeks for your care packages to arrive at your Marine's base station in the Middle East and 1-2 weeks for arrival to the Pacific Region.

 After the packages arrive "in country", they will need to be sorted for delivery to your Marine.
 Your Marine most likely has a base station that s/he reports to and possibly stores his/her gear.
 This may also be the same location s/he accesses a calling center when phoning home.
 Generally the care package will be delivered to that location for your Marine.
 If your Marine is not at the base camp, s/he will receive the package upon his/her return to the base camp.
 This could add an additional delay to your packages actually getting to your Marine.